wch/fontcm/README.md

 # fontcm

-This package contains the Computer Modern font with Paul Murrell's symbol extensions, and is to be used with the **fonts** package.
+This package contains the Computer Modern font with Paul Murrell's symbol extensions, and is to be used with the **extrafont** package.

 The fonts are a subset of the [cm-lgc font package](http://www.ctan.org/tex-archive/help/Catalogue/entries/cm-lgc.html).
 The faces with small caps and italics using old-style numerals (which can hang below the baseline) are not included with this package.